MarkPearlCoZa/Blog_General/_posts/2016-10-25-Environment-Matters.md

 > Humans are lazy, you want minimal effort required to assemble a mob.

-#### The key hardware components
+#### The key hardwarecomponents

 I have found the following components are key to having a comfortable mob programming experience.

 1. Large Screen TV (at least 50")
 2. Separate smaller screen for mob timer (19" - 21")
 3. Whiteboard that is accessible for writing and brainstorming
-4. Comfortable area where people can sit or stand side by side without feeling cramped
+4. Comfortable area where people can sit or stand side-by-side without feeling cramped
 5. Adjustable sitting / standing table with multiport usb hub
 6. Wireless mouse
 7. Mini pc used to remote in to developer machine